GUDHI/gudhi-devel/src/common/doc/main_page.md

       \image html "alpha_complex_representation.png"
     </td>
     <td width="50%">
-    Alpha complex is a simplicial complex constructed from the finite cells of a Delaunay Triangulation.<br>
+    The alpha-complex is a filtration of the finite cells of a Delaunay Triangulation which is topologically equivalent to the Čech.
-    The filtration value of each simplex is computed as the square of the circumradius of the simplex if the circumsphere is empty (the simplex is then said to be Gabriel), and as the minimum of the filtration values of the codimension 1 cofaces that make it not Gabriel otherwise.
+    The filtration value of each simplex is computed as the squared radius of the smallest Delaunay ball of this simplex.<br>
-    All simplices that have a filtration value \f$ > \alpha^2 \f$ are removed from the Delaunay complex when creating the simplicial complex if it is specified.
+    Also provided are the (unfiltered) Delaunay triangulation, and the *incremental* Delaunay triangulation.
     </td>
     <td width="15%">
-      <b>Author:</b> Vincent Rouvreau, Michael Kerber, Marc Glisse<br>
+      <b>Authors:</b> Vincent Rouvreau, Michael Kerber, Marc Glisse<br>
       <b>Introduced in:</b> GUDHI 1.3.0<br>
       <b>License:</b> MIT [(GPL v3)](../../licensing/), GPL v3 (only for incremental Delaunay)<br>
       <b>Requires:</b> \ref eigen and \ref cgal